-Nottinghamshire Fire and Rescue Service requires a new Central Fire Station due to impending re-development of its existing site.
-The chosen site is located on London Road, a major arterial route into Nottingham.
-The location is strategically important to the fire service because it can provide a good response time to an emergency in the City Centre as well as support to the wider fire response network.
+Nottinghamshire Fire and Rescue Service required a new Central Fire Station building, due to impending redevelopment of its existing site.
+The new station’s location on London Road sits on a major arterial route into Nottingham.
+This is strategically important to the fire service as it can provide a good response time to an emergency in the city centre, as well as support the wider fire response network.

 - RICS East Midlands 2017 - Infrastructure